 5. Sales channels are difficult to keep up with one channel.

 It’s hard enough to process orders on just one channel.
-Handling orders through many channels, whether it’s e-commerce platforms, online marketplaces, phones, email, or in person, adds a new level of complexity.
+Handling orders through many channels, whether it’s eCommerce platforms, online marketplaces, phones, email, or in person, adds a new level of complexity.

 You’ll quickly get behind on the number of orders you have to complete if you don’t have an effective online order management system in place, which allows you inventory management significantly as your business increases.